michaeljclark/chashmap/README.md

-implementation to be configured as a hashset and linked hashset by using zero length values. the API however still takes a value parameter just the length can be zero. the design adopts an open-addressing hashtable with tombstone bitmaps to eliminate the need for empty or deleted key sentinels.
+implementation to be configured as a hashset and linked hashset by using zero length values. the API however still takes a value parameter just the length can be zero. the design adopts an open-addressing hashtable with tombstone bitmaps to eliminate empty or deleted key sentinels.

 the implementation does not support any advanced features like custom deleters or multithreading. it is designed to be a simple and fast hash